List of birds of New Hampshire

 This list of birds of New Hampshire includes species documented in the U.S. state of New Hampshire and accepted by New Hampshire Rare Bird Committee (NHRBC) and New Hampshire Audubon (NHA).
 As of February 2021, the list contained 425 species.
 Of them, 136 are on the review list (see below) and six have been introduced to North America.
 Three are extinct and three have been extirpated.
 To this list are added seven hypothetical species, defined below; they are also tagged (R).
+Two additional accidental species have been added from another source.

 This list is presented in the taxonomic sequence of the Check-list of North and Middle American Birds, 7th edition through the 62nd Supplement, published by the American Ornithological Society (AOS).
 Common and scientific names are also those of the Check-list, except that the common names of families are from the Clements taxonomy because the AOS list does not include them.

 Unless otherwise noted, the species listed below are considered to occur regularly in New Hampshire as permanent residents, summer or winter visitors, or migrants.
 The following codes are used to denote other categories of occurrence: